 Here are some classes you could take as part of this major or minor.
 Please note that you would not necessarily need all of these courses to fulfill a major or minor.
 This list doesn't include general education courses.
 Be sure to create your course plan in consultation with your advisor.

-Investigates questions of migration, diaspora, and identity in general theoretical terms and in particular areas of the world.
-Builds on the themes of Place, People, Power, and Praxis introduced in GCL 1101.
-Emphasis, utilizing an interdisciplinary approach, on processes of migration, transculturalism, transnationalism and matters of language, citizenship, refugees, poverty, racism, human trafficking, and human rights.
+Investigates interrelated questions of migration, diaspora, and identity in general theoretical terms and subsequently with regard to a particular area of the world.
+Emphasis, utilizing an interdisciplinary approach, on the processes of migration and the subsequent transnationalism and transculturation which migration effects.

 Addresses concepts, methods, and theories exploring social and cultural life across time and space, including the changing concept of culture itself.
 The course is an introduction to ethnographic fieldwork methods and to the practice of anthropology, with attention to the impact of contemporary social forces on the diverse societies that make up the modern world.